eslint/eslint/docs/user-guide/command-line-interface.md

 #### `--env`

 This option enables specific environments.
-Details about the global variables defined by each environment are available on the [configuration](configuring.md) documentation.
+Details about the global variables defined by each environment are available on the [Specifying Environments](configuring/language-options.md#specifying-environments) documentation.
 This option only enables environments; it does not disable environments set in other configuration files.
 To specify multiple environments, separate them using commas, or use the option multiple times.

 Examples: